 The final 20 kilometers took so much longer than we expected, another full 5.0 hours, as it was all downhill as noted, and the trails are not well-maintained, as you will see on day four.
 It was a full 10 hours on our day three on the Camino del Salvador, an exhausting one that I would never, ever again chose to repeat.

 I have no photos of this section, as we did not walk it.
 I will give you a brief description, based on the routes of others.
-I have drawn the route into our Google map above as best I could, using the GPS tracks of several others from Wikiloc.
-Everyone seems to have walked a slightly different path!
+I have drawn the route into our Google map above, using the GPS tracks of several others from Wikiloc.
+The path is more straightforward than it was in the past.

 My directions are as follows, using predominantly Google Earth, supplemented with descriptions of several other peregrinos in their blogs.